Zephynyah/zeph-stigman/docs/deployment/mysql.md

     that this directory should be owned by `mysql:mysql`.

-Create the new directory if it does not exist by running the folloing command:
+Execute the below commands to create the new directory if it does not exist:
 ```sh
 sudo mkdir -p /data/mysql
 sudo chown -R mysql:mysql /data/mysql